-compilation of the ICSC results, the ICSC calculations for Geneva could not be considered of "sufficiently good quality to designate them 'fit for purpose'; (b) implementation by the ICSC does not always correspond with the "approved" methodology described in the formal documentation; (c) many important compilation methodologies were not described in the formal documentation; and (d) several methodological changes introduced since 2010 had increased the instability and volatility of the indices used to calculate the cost-of-living comparisons.
-These changes appear to have almost universally reduced the Geneva post adjustment index in 2016.
-15
+methodologies were not described in the formal documentation; and (d) several methodological changes introduced since 2010 had increased the instability and volatility of the indices used to calculate the cost-of-living comparisons.
+These changes appear to have almost universally reduced the Geneva post adjustment index in 2016.15

-- 16. On 10 July 2017, the Applicants sought management evaluation of the decision to implement the post adjustment change to their salaries effective 1 May 2017 that would result in a 7.7% in their net remuneration.
-In the ensuing litigation, this Tribunal, in its Judgment No. UNDT/2018/022, dismissed the application as irreceivable, having found that no individual decisions had been taken in the Applicants' cases. - 17.
-Pursuant to a decision made at the ICSC's 85th session in July 2017, the ICSC engaged an independent consultant to review the methodology underlying the post adjustment system and assess, inter alia, whether it was "fit for purpose".
+16. On 10 July 2017, the Applicant sought management evaluation of the decision to implement the post adjustment change to her salaries effective 1 May 2017 that would result in a 7.7% reduction in her net remuneration.
+In the ensuing litigation, this Tribunal, in its Judgment No. UNDT/2018/026, dismissed the application as irreceivable, having found that no individual decisions had been taken in the Applicant's case.

+17. Pursuant to a decision made at the ICSC's 85th session in July 2017, the ICSC engaged an independent consultant to review the methodology underlying the post adjustment system and assess, inter alia, whether it was "fit for purpose".
 In a report dated 6 February 2018, the consultant noted that the purpose of the post adjustment system "is to adjust salaries of UN Common System professional staff in all duty stations in a way that is fair, equitable and meets standards of compensation policies.
 To this extent it can be said that these procedures and the approved methodology go a long way to meet the criterion of 'fit for purpose'.
 There are however clearly areas for improvement [...]".17 The consultant made 64 recommendations, including but not limited to the methodology for the post adjustment system, policies and specific issues.

-18 The Applicants assert that the Geneva-based organizations were not consulted regarding the terms of reference for the review or the appointment of the consultant as
+18 The Applicant asserts that the Geneva-based organizations were not consulted regarding the terms of reference for the review or the appointment of the consultant as expected.
+19 The staff associations engaged another independent expert who reviewed and elaborated on selected recommendations from the ICSC's consultant's report.
+20